Set Up SSH Keys on Ubuntu 20.04

 +----[SHA256]-----+

-You can now use the public and private key to authenticate.
+Public key authentication is a secure method of logging in to a remote server using an SSH key pair.
+You can use the public key on the server to authenticate with the private key on the client machine.
 Add the private key on your server for SSH-key-based authentication to log in, as shown in the next steps.

 2. Copy the Public Key to the Ubuntu Server